Install Percona server for MongoDB on OpenShift

 $ oc apply -f deploy/cr.yaml

 The creation process will take time.
-The process is complete when both the operator and the replica set pod have reached their Running status:
+The process is complete when all Pods have reached their Running status.
+You can check it with the following command:

 Check connectivity to newly created cluster.
 Please note that mongo client command shall be executed inside the container manually.